The Heritage Society: Recognizing Today’s Commitment to Tomorrow's Promise

 The Heritage Society honors donors who have made a

-commitment—from the modest to the magnificent—to the Capital Health Foundation through a planned gift in their will or estate plan.
+commitment—from the modest to the magnificent—to Capital Health through a planned gift in their will or estate plan.
 In addition to the tax-advantages associated with planned giving, the Heritage Society offers special recognition through events and publications.
 Donors receive a certificate of membership and personal invitations to special events.

 Download the Heritage Society brochure.